All Episodes

 Come on.

-Because again, consistency is always my goal.
+So I'm going to make everybody the following deal because again, consistency is always my goal.

 I'm prepared not to care.

-And I'm prepared to not bother President Obama with uh ridiculous calls for him to disavow what so much I mean, listen, I I I will never be the shut up and sing person.
+And I'm prepared to not bother President Obama with ridiculous calls for him to disavow what some listen, I will never be the shut up and sing person.

-I mean Laura Ingram had a great book by that title.
+I mean, Laura Ingram had a great book by that title.

-I'm never gonna say that.
+I'm never going to say that.

 I know what people mean by it.

-Listen, I just want to hear Small Town or the River, you know, and leave your politics out of it.
+Listen, I just want to hear Small Town or the river, you know, and leave your politics out of it.

-And it's funny, every time my own callers bring this to me in in shows I've done in Texas, I always say, okay, all right.
+And it's funny, every time my own callers bring this to me in shows I've done in Texas, I always say, okay, all right.

 And the silence is telling.

-So the the principle I follow is if you're in the musical world, the Hollywood world, whatever.
+So the principle I follow is: if you're in the musical world, the Hollywood world, whatever, tell us everything you believe.

 I'm fine with it.